cedricomarchando/NB_LDPC_FB/README.md

 # Welcome to the c code for NB-LDPC simulation

-You can use this code to simulation NB-LDPC matrices using the Extented-Min Sum (EMS) algorithm.
+You can use this code to simulate NB-LDPC matrices using the Extented-Min Sum (EMS) algorithm.
  The Check Node (CN) is processed using Forward Backward(FB) algorithm.
-The FB algorithm splits CN in elementary CNs (ECN)
+The FB algorithm splits CN in elementary CNs (ECN).

 # usage